-With electric lighting, gas heating, and rimu fittings and furniture throughout, the library boasted a separate reference room, children’s library (with separate entrance), reading room and ‘subscriber’s lounge’.
-After 50 years’ service to its community, the Alexander Heritage And Research Library was considered too small for Wanganui’s needs, and a new lending library was built adjacent, on the site of Queen’s Park School.
+With electric lighting, gas heating, and Rimu fittings and furniture throughout, the library boasted a separate reference room, children’s library (with separate entrance), reading room and ‘subscriber’s lounge’.
+After 50 years’ service to its community, the Alexander Heritage And Research Library was considered too small for Whanganui’s needs, and a new lending library was built adjacent, on the site of Queen’s Park School.
 The Alexander Heritage And Research Library’s new role, fittingly, is to showcase the Library’s extensive Heritage collections (of increasing national significance), and to provide heritage information and research services.

 Alexander Heritage And Research Library